Jon Thorson, PhD

 Professor Thorson joined the UK College of Pharmacy in the Fall of 2011 as the first director of the new UK Center for Pharmaceutical Research and Innovation (2011-2020), interim co-director of the Markey Cancer Center’s Drug Discovery, Delivery, and Translational Therapeutics Program (2012-2015) and co-director of the Drug Discovery and Development Module in the UK Center for Clinical and Translational Science (2012-present).
 Under Professor Thorson’s leadership, CPRI developed into an NIGMS-supported P20 Center of Biomedical Research Excellence (COBRE, 2020-present).
 Jon was named a University Research Professor (2018) and also serves as the associate dean of research/chief scientific officer for the College of Pharmacy (2020-present).

-Professor Thorson’s research interests include understanding and exploiting biosynthetic pathways and enzyme mechanisms, natural product self-resistance mechanisms, bioorganic and chemoselective ligation chemistries, enzyme engineering and evolution, and natural products and biocatalyst discovery.
-The Thorson group has also been credited with pioneering strategies for natural products and small molecule glycorandomization.
+Professor Thorson’s research interests include chemical biology, the discovery and application of natural products and biocatalysts, biosynthesis and mechanistic enzymology and enzyme engineering and evolution.
+The Thorson group has also been credited with pioneering strategies for natural product and small molecule glycorandomization.

 - Bacterial and Fungal Infectious Diseases

 - Drug Discovery & Development

 - Medicinal Chemistry